 Much more than websites: online and offline media.
 Websites are just the tip of the iceberg of an overall healthcare advertising online/offline media plan.
 In addition, organic search, paid search, landing pages, social media, and reputation management to help a private practice compete and win.

-- The importance of organic organic search –– The first and most dominant way for a potential patient to find your practice’s particular services online through healthcare marketing is through organic search.
+- The importance of organic search –– The first and most dominant way for a potential patient to find your practice’s particular services online through healthcare marketing is through organic search.
 This places specific keywords and keyword phrases on your website with a formulaic density.
 According to Business Insider report from Custora/Amperity, organic search totaled 22% of e-commerce orders during Q1 2016, which was higher than any other online medium.
 While this statistic was for online orders, it’s relevant for organic search for any service.
-If you’ve hired an expert in SEO keywords and Google Analytics reporting, most savvy physicians can be found online with organic search.
-Don’t try writing a website yourself.
+If you’ve hired an expert healthcare SEO agency to manage keywords and Google Analytics reporting, most savvy physicians can be found online with organic search.
+Don't try writing a website yourself.
 Your website can be ignored by major search engines if you have the wrong keyword density using certain phrases too often.

 - The importance of paid search –– Google created the PPC (Pay-Per-Click) ad industry and made billions and billions of dollars, pennies at a time, with paid search marketing.
 PPC ads appear as the short, three-line ads you see at the top and on the right side of most web search pages with a green “Ad” logo.
 In the same report mentioned above, paid search ads accounted for 20% of e-commerce orders compared to 17% in Q1 2015.
 To be successful in reaching more potential patients –– and to better compete with hospitals –– the upper echelon of savvy, successful doctors deploy annual digital healthcare marketing campaigns with budgets for paid search ranging from several thousand to $10,000 or more per month.
 Paid search is flexible, highly effective and can target men and women of certain age groups.
 It can be turned on and off at a moment’s notice.
 As with organic search, PPC is best left to the experts who have proven track records and understand the nuances of PPC ads.